Macrotermitinae

 The Macrotermitinae, the fungus-growing termites, constitute a subfamily of the family Termitidae that is only found within the Old World tropics.

 This subfamily consists of 12 genera and about 350 species and are distinguished by the fact that they cultivate fungi inside their nests to feed the members of the colony.
 Despite the popular reputation of termites for breaking down and digesting wood, most termite species do not possess the capability to digest the cellulose in wood.
 Macrotermitinae instead use their mounds to cultivate fungus in a symbiotic relationship, similar to leaf-cutter ants (fungus-cultivating ants).
 Worker termites find plant debris and macerate it, chewing and moistening the material.
 They excrete the resulting fecal pellets inside the mound.
 Other worker termites use this matter to construct fungal combs.
 The mycelium then spreads through the comb and digests the plant material into a form that makes for nutritious food for the colony.
 The mounds are kept humid as possible to encourage rapid fungal growth.

+Identification

+The labrum of the imago and worker have a sclerotized transverse band at the posterior section; labrum appears divided by a "hinge" of hyaline tissue.
+Mesentero-proctodeal junction with four lobes.